Changed travel patterns give the eastern Adriatic a strong summer season

 The question now will be whether some of the first-time arrivals in 2021 can be persuaded to return in future; as the pandemic recedes rival destinations in the Eastern Mediterranean, especially Turkey, will be accessible to larger numbers of travellers, and more holidaymakers are also likely to return to long-haul destinations next year.

-Overall, as bne IntelliNews reported, countries along the eastern Adriatic coast reported strong tourism figures for the summer months as their tourism sectors rebounded despite rising coronavirus cases towards the end of the summer.
+Overall, as bne IntelliNews reported, countries along the eastern Adriatic coast reported strong tourist figures for the summer months as their tourism sectors rebounded despite rising coronavirus (COVID-19) cases towards the end of the summer.
 This followed a year in which the economies of Croatia and Montenegro in particular were devastated by the impact of the pandemic and spring lockdowns in 2020.

-Croatia's tourist arrivals and overnight stays increased significantly in August compared to a year earlier when the country restricted travel due to the pandemic, statistics office data showed on October 8.
-This year tourist numbers started growing y/y in March but improved further in the following months, almost reaching the level from 2019.
+Croatia's tourist arrivals and overnight stays increased significantly in August compared to a year earlier, when the country restricted travel due to the pandemic, statistics office data showed on October 8.
+This year tourist numbers started growing year on year in March but improved further in the following months, almost reaching the level from 2019.

 Overall tourist arrivals were at 86.3% of the pre-crisis level, while overnights were at 94.3% of the level in August 2019.
 Foreign tourist numbers were much higher y/y, accounting for 3.7mn arrivals (up by 78.6% y/y) and 24mn nights (up by 65% y/y).
 They were equal to 84.1% of arrivals and 92.5% of overnights in August 2019.